How to Get Involved

 2. Find your project!

-Browse our website and our Rough Guide to find out all about our projects and the contact email for the Project Leader.
+Browse our website and our Project Catalogue to find out all about our projects and the contact email for the Project Leader.
 Drop them an email to let them know you’d like to get involved- no need to do this if you have already signed up at our Fresher’s Fair.

 3. Attend an induction and register on our database!

 Volunteer inductions will start in the weeks immediately following the Fresher’s Fair and we run them weekly throughout the year.
+You can book onto an induction through the \\\’upcoming events\\\’ on the right hand side of this page.
 All new volunteers must attend an induction before they start volunteering.
 The induction sessions ensure that you are prepared and feel confident to begin volunteering and are aware of important policies and procedures.
 It will cover child and adult safeguarding including discussing potential safeguarding scenarios in small groups.

 You also need to register on our database: https://app.upshot.org.uk/signup/570184b3/